abulenciamiguel/DockerImages/README.md

-# How to create a docker images and push it to docker hub.
+# How to create a docker image and push it to docker hub.

 ### Create a directory with a blank file named "Dockerfile". <br>
 ```